 ii.
 The lot has a unique shape or proportion (i.e., a triangular lot, with a circuitous driveway corridor).

 c.
-Wherever critical areas or impervious surfaces limitation areas overlap, the most stringent limitation applies.
+Wherever impervious surface limits conflict, the regulation that provides greater protection to critical areas shall apply.

 5. Stormwater and Erosion Control.